atecle/ATTipTextField/README.md

 UITextField subclass that can drop down a customizable message.
 Good for data validation UI.

-This was just an excuse to try out IBDesignable and to build a framework in Swift.
+:warning: This was just an excuse to try out IBDesignable and to build a framework in Swift.
+This code is kinda wack and I don't maintain this library so use at your own risk.

-#Screenshot
+# Screenshot
 <p align="center">
   <img width="420" src="assets/screenshot.gif"/>
 </p>

-#Setup with CocoaPods
+# Setup with CocoaPods

 ```
 pod 'ATTipTextField'